Join Us

 We are always looking to grow our team!
-We are looking for students across all levels of experience: from undergraduates, to Masters students, to PhD candidates.
-No background in robotics, parallel programming, or machine learning is required.
-That said, we are generally conducting research that requires coding and so we will expect some CS background.
-We also particularly encourage students from any of the underrepresented groups in CS and Engineering to reach out about potential projects.
+We are looking for students across all levels of experience: from undergraduates, to Masters students, to PhD candidates, to Postdoctoral researchers.
+No background in robotics, parallel programming, or machine learning is required (although helpful).
+That said, we are generally conducting research that requires mathematical maturity and programming and so we will expect some CS / EE / Math background.
+For Dartmouth undergraduates, masters students, and PhD researchers interested in joining the lab, or collaborating with us, considering taking Parallel Optimization for Robotics as it is perfect preperation for much of the lab’s research (and the course project is a perfect way to start to explore our research)!

 For Undergraduate and Masters part-time researchers during the academic semester, in order to ensure that you can have a meaningful research experience as a member of the lab we expect you to: